passaH2O/dorado/docs/source/examples/example11.rst

    >>> depth[:, 10:40] = 1.0
    >>> v[:, 10:40] = -10.0

 In the 100 x 50 cell domain, we have a straight channel with flow from the top of the domain to the bottom at -10 m/s.
 Our cell size is 50m, and the particles will be seeded at row 10.
-At row 70, we will measure their travel times.
+We will define a region of interest that extends to row 70, and apply the `exposure_time` function to calculate the amount of times the particles have traveled.
+The region will end at the boundary of row 70.
 Since the flow velocity is both steady and uniform in this channel, our expected travel time is simply:

 .. math::
    :nowrap:

    \begin{eqnarray}
    {\text{Exp.
-Time} = 60 \text{ cells} \times 50 \text{ m/cell} \div 10 \text{ m/s} = 300 \text{ seconds}}`.
+Time} = 59.5 \text{ cells} \times 50 \text{ m/cell} \div 10 \text{ m/s} = 297.5 \text{ seconds}}`.
    \end{eqnarray}

 With this in mind we will conduct two simulations, both using 500 tracer particles.
 In the first, we will set the travel time diffusion coefficient (`diff_coeff`) to 0, and in the second we will set it to 1.0 (a significant amount of added diffusivity).